Tech Employees Guide to Cash Acquisition Tax Implications

 Two: Figure Out Cash Acquisition Cash Flow Logistics

-After you’ve figured out the math around your upcoming tax bill, you’ll want to plan the logistics of how this money flow will work.
+After you’ve figured out the math around your upcoming tax bill, it’s time to plan how the money will reach you (and when).

 Every scenario is different, but this is more or less what you can expect to happen: